About Joseph Altshuler

 Joseph Altshuler

-Could Be Design’s work has been exhibited at Art Basel | Miami Art Week, the Milwaukee Art Museum, the Elmhurst Art Museum, and the Detroit Month of Design.
-In 2023, Could Be Design was named a contributor to the Chicago Architecture Biennial’s fifth edition, selected as a University Design Research Fellow at Exhibit Columbus, and named one of the six winners of the 2023 Architectural League Prize for Young Architects + Designers, awarded by The Architectural League of New York.
-In 2022, Could Be Design was spotlighted in Metropolis magazine’s “New Talent” feature and named #15 in Newcity magazine’s Design 50: The Fifty People Who Shape Chicago.
-The practice was also featured in Architect magazine’s “Next Progressives” series.
+From exuberant interiors to interactive public spaces, Could Be Design positions architecture as an active character in the world, enacting a built environment full of vibrant color, shapely form, and intimate encounters.
+Could Be Design’s work has been featured at Exhibit Columbus, the Chicago Architecture Biennial’s fifth edition, Miami Art Week, the Milwaukee Art Museum, the Elmhurst Art Museum, and the Detroit Month of Design.
+The practice is a 2023 winner of the Architectural League Prize for Young Architects + Designers awarded annually by The Architectural League of New York to six architectural designers in North America.
+Could Be Design’s work has been published and profiled widely, including in Metropolis magazine’s “New Talent” feature, Newcity magazine’s Design 50: The Fifty People Who Shape Chicago, and Architect magazine’s “Next Progressives” series.

 Joseph’s first book, Creatures Are Stirring: A Guide to Architectural Companionship (Applied Research and Design Publishing, 2022), prompts readers to develop more intimate friendships with architectural companions through a collection of essays, flash fictions, and case studies that illustrate solidarity among humans, nonhumans, buildings, interiors, and the broader environment.
 Joseph has authored book chapters and contributed essays to a wide range of international publications, and he is the editor-in-chief of SOILED, a periodical of architectural storytelling positioned between a literary journal and a design magazine.